MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/sys-workload-management-workload-classifier-details-transact-sql.md

 ## Next steps

  For a list of all the catalog views for SQL Data Warehouse and Parallel Data Warehouse, see [SQL Data Warehouse and Parallel Data Warehouse Catalog Views](../../relational-databases/system-catalog-views/sql-data-warehouse-and-parallel-data-warehouse-catalog-views.md).
-To create a workload classifier see [CREATE WORKLOAD CLASSIFIER](../../t-sql/statements/create-workload-classifier-transact-sql.md)
+To create a workload classifier, see [CREATE WORKLOAD CLASSIFIER](../../t-sql/statements/create-workload-classifier-transact-sql.md)